DegreeFull-time, 4 years | Part-time up to 10 years

 By the end of the degree, you will have developed the professional values and attitudes for social work practice as identified by the Aotearoa New Zealand Association of Social Workers Code of Ethics and the Social Workers Registration Board Code of Conduct and will be able to apply for provisional registration.

 There is currently a shortage of social workers, including people identifying with the following groups: Maori, Pacific, migrant, refugee, male and disabled persons who are encouraged to apply.

 Please note, if you are thinking about studying part time in Year 1 you need to be working in the social services either in paid or voluntary employment.

 Word processing of assignments is required during this programme.

 In our most recent graduate survey, 81% of 2016 Bachelor of Social Work graduates were in employment (Ara Graduate Outcome Survey, 2016).

-To complete this Degree you are required to complete a minimum total of 480 credits.
+To complete this Degree you are required to complete 480 credits.
 Please browse the guide below to view the course options currently available within this qualification.

 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

 University Entrance - NCEA Level 3 (60 credits at Level 3 and 20 credits at Level 2 or higher) which must include

 - 14 credits at Level 3 in each of: